StacklokLabs/toolhive-actions/PLAN.md

-# Toolhive GitHub Actions - Comprehensive Plan
+# ToolHive GitHub Actions - Comprehensive Plan

 ## Overview
-This project provides GitHub Actions for installing and running Toolhive, a tool for managing Model Context Protocol (MCP) servers.
+This project provides GitHub Actions for installing and running ToolHive, a tool for managing Model Context Protocol (MCP) servers.
 The actions enable CI/CD workflows to easily integrate MCP servers for AI-powered development tasks.

 ## Architecture Decision: Single Repository
 We will use a **single repository** (`toolhive-actions`) containing multiple actions for the following reasons:
-- Both actions are closely related to Toolhive functionality
+- Both actions are closely related to ToolHive functionality
 - Easier maintenance and synchronized versioning
 - Shared utilities and common code
 - Users can reference all actions from one repository